This interview is of a person who has already achieved his Financial Independence and FIRE (What?).

 Dev – People feel saving a lot (which is necessary for FI) means sacrificing today for an unknown tomorrow.
-What do you have to say on that?
+What do you have to say about that?

 Ram – I disagree that saving today means denying your tomorrow.

-Life is too vast to define it in narrow terms of currency.
+Life is too vast to define in narrow terms of currency.

 There are enough studies to show that happiness and money are not correlated.
 Beyond a basic minimum number, money has limited ‘marginal utility’.
 Bill Gates himself despite his billions said:

 “Once you get beyond a million dollars, it’s still the same hamburger”.